-I may address this in more detail further along (under “expenditure represents value”), but it’s important to also appreciate what your excess says about you.
-I give it as my opinion that how you spend your excess says more about your values/priorities than how you spend your function’s resources.
+I may address this in more detail further along (under “expenditure represents value”), but it’s important to appreciate what our excess says about us.
+I give it as my opinion that how we spend our excess says more about our values/priorities than how we spend our function’s resources.

-Whatever you categorise as ‘function’ by default/the very nature of categorizing it thusly, is that you don’t consider it’s expenditure to be completely at your discretion.
-You feel a duty or responsibility to use it to fuel the machine that maintains your loved ones/yourself.
-By way of ‘intentions’, it’s a bit of a muddy mix of variables and therefore is less of your own personal ‘choice’.
+Whatever we categorise as ‘function’ by default/the very nature of categorizing it as such, is that we don’t consider its expenditure to be completely at our discretion.
+We feel a duty or responsibility to use it to fuel the machine that maintains our loved ones/ourself.
+By way of ‘intentions’, it’s a bit of a muddy mix of variables and therefore, is less of our own personal ‘choice’.

 When we think about our excess time, money, contacts, opportunities etc. how much of it are we currently wasting vs utilised/investing?
 How much is spent on gratification Vs edification?

 Consider for a moment that most of us tend to waste our excess because, again, by it’s nature, it’s considered ‘unneeded’.
 However if excess’s expenditure is an accurate measuring stick for our values/priorities, and we’re wasting the majority of our excess via gratification, are we not evidencing to ourselves/our world that we prioritise self-destruction over self-development?